The Cisco Nexus K35-S FPGA SmartNIC is a 10Gbps PCI Express network interface card specifically optimized for low latency environments.

 These timestamps are available through a direct API and through Exact Capture, our free and open-source, high-rate capture system.
 Exact Capture can write tcpdump-compatible captures at line-rates to disk.

-Additionally, the Cisco Nexus X10 SmartNIC K35-S has Pulse-Per-Second (PPS) input and output and supports hardware-accelerated PTP.
+Additionally, the Cisco Nexus K35-S FPGA SmartNIC has Pulse-Per-Second (PPS) input and output and supports hardware-accelerated PTP.
 These can be used to synchronize the ExaNIC clock to external time references (such as a GPS receivers) allowing users to meaningfully compare captured timestamps across multiple servers and geographic locations.
 Finally, flow steering can be used to deliver packets to the right application’s receive buffer, while flow hashing can be used to distribute packets across multiple CPU cores for demanding capture applications.

 Normally, sharing an upstream connection between multiple servers would necessitate introducing a switch.
 The bridging feature allows the most latency-critical server to be directly connected to the upstream connection.